surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.47.2-dev.6 =
+= 3.47.2-b.1 =

-(2017/10/24) Fix to convert the currency symbol provided The Event Manager to a currency abbreviation (Pro version).
+(2017/10/25) Fix to convert the currency symbol provided The Event Manager to a currency abbreviation (Pro version).
 Refactored the WpssoSchema add_single_*_data methods (organization, person, place, etc.).
-Updated the Google jQuery UI CSS from v1.11.4 to v1.12.1.
+Fix to limit mentions in a Schema CollectionPage for a post object.
+Fix to prefer getting the Yoast SEO post/term/user meta from the Yoast SEO plugin, instead of directly from the post/term/user meta (Pro version).

 = 3.47.1 =